play-with-docker/play-with-docker/README.md

 just run `docker swarm init`.

 It's also necessary to manually load the IPVS kernel module because as swarms are created in `dind`, the daemon won't load it automatically.
-Run the following command for that purpose: `sudo lsmod xt_ipvs`
+Run the following command for that purpose: `sudo modprobe xt_ipvs`

 If you are developing, there is a `Makefile` file with 2 targets that can set the whole environment for you (using docker-machine and virtual box).
 Just run once `make create`, which will create the docker-machine environment.